SouchenOu/containers_explanation/README.md

 Explicit Keyword in C++ is used to mark constructors to not implicitly convert types in C++.
 It is optional for constructors that take exactly one argument and work on constructors(with a single argument) since those are the only constructors that can be used in typecasting.

+                 class String
+                 {
+                     public:
+                         String(int n); // allocate n bytes to the String object String(const char *p); // initializes object with char *p };
+Now, if you try:

+                      String mystring = 'x';

+The character 'x' will be implicitly converted to int and then the String(int) constructor will be called.
+But, this is not what the user might have intended.
+So, to prevent such conditions, we shall define the constructor as explicit:

+                 class String
+                 {
+                    public:
+                         explicit String (int n); //allocate n bytes String(const char *p); // initialize sobject with string p };

 1: Vectors:
  ----------